 Weimar, aka State Bauhaus in Weimar, was where Gropius laid the groundwork for Bauhaus to come; it’s where he established ideals that would be considered visionary for the time.
 Art, according to his manifesto and the program, should serve a social role and there should no longer be a division of craft-based disciplines.

 At Weimar, the “stage workshop” was an important part of the education.
-From 1921 to 1923, it was directed by Lothar Schreyer and by Oskar Schlemmer from 1923 to 1925.
+It was directed by Lothar Schreyer from 1921 to 1923 and then by Oskar Schlemmer from 1923 to 1925.
 It brought together visual and performing arts and stressed an interdisciplinary approach.

-Dessau was considered the heyday of Bauhaus.
-It arose after the politically motivated close of Weimar, and during this time, it set forth on the path of designing new industrial products for mass consumption.
+Dessau was considered the hotspot in the heyday of Bauhaus.
+It arose after the politically motivated close of Weimar.
+During this time, it set forth on the path of designing new industrial products for mass consumption.
 (Most of the products and designs that are well known today came from Dessau.)
 It was also here that the famous Bauhaus Building was planned and built by Gropius.
-This iteration of Bahaus was dissolved on September 30, 1932.
+This iteration of Bauhaus was dissolved on September 30, 1932.

 Berlin was the last phase of Bauhaus.
 Due to mounting pressures from the Nazis and cutbacks in funding, there was limited work done during this time.
 The move to Berlin happened after the closure of Dessau, and Bauhaus masters and students reconvened in October 1932 out of an abandoned telephone factory.
 By April 11, 1933, however, the premises were searched and closed by the police and SA.